 Mofaz characterized the agreement as an “historic opportunity” for the government to put the public good before narrow political concerns.

-Both men said that the coalition, consisting of 94 of 120 Knesset members, would be better capable of addressing a variety of domestic and security concerns.
+Both men said that the new coalition, made up of 94 of 120 Knesset members, would be better capable of addressing a variety of domestic and security concerns.

-In addition to giving Mofaz the role of deputy prime minister, the deal offers a number of Kadima Party members senior Knesset committee positions.
+The agreement calls for Mofaz to enter the government as a deputy prime minister and offers a number of Kadima Party members senior Knesset committee positions.

 Both men also identified upcoming budget negotiations, government reform and the need to restart talks with Palestinians as the most important goals of the new government.